RDHPCS Cloud Computing

 Azure contrib cost is explained above in the block blob storage section.

-Both AWS and Azure charge based on the usage, as a pay-as-you-go model like your electricity bill.
-GCP charges on allocated storage, so whether the storage is used or not, the project will pay for the provisioned capacity.
+Both AWS and Azure charge based on the usage, as a pay-as-you-go model like your electric bill.
+GCP charges on allocated storage, so whether the storage is used or not, the project pays for the provisioned capacity.

 The default provisioned capacity of Google Cloud contrib file system is 2.5 TiB, costs $768.00 per month.
 The contrib volume can be removed from a project by request, email to rdhpcs.cloud.help@noaa.gov [ OTRS ticket on RDHPCS help.]